• Skip to main content

 • Place each rack of ribs on a sheet of heavy-duty (or double layer of regular) aluminum foil large enough to wrap around the ribs.

-• Wrap each rack in foil making an air tight weal.
-Transfer racks to a rimmed baking sheet side by side (they can be overlapping if needed), and bake for 1 hour and 30 minutes.
+• Bake for 1 hour and 30 minutes.
 Check for tenderness by carefully opening a packet and using a fork to pull the meat on the ribs.
+The meat should fall off the bone.
 If you'd like them a little more tender, bake them up to 30 more minutes.

 • Remove from the oven and unwrap the ribs.
 Brush with some of the BBQ sauce.
 Transfer to a cutting board and slice into ribs.
 Garnish with sliced scallions or herbs if desired and serve with extra BBQ sauce.